web3pirates/dao-ghorants/README.md

 ## Getting Started

-To explore and contribute to DAO-Ghorants, follow these steps:
+To explore and contribute to 💰GHO Grants, follow these steps:

 1. Clone the repository: